cosmos/ibc/spec/ics-005-port-allocation/README.md

 ### Properties & Invariants

-- Port identifiers are first-come-first-serve: once a module has bound to a port, only that module can utilize the port until the module transfers or releases it.
+- Port identifiers are first-come-first-serve: once a module has bound to a port, only that module can utilise the port until the module transfers or releases it.

 ## Backwards Compatibility